-Also notice that some options, like '@transpose' or '@inputpf', behave more like commands, but they still stay as options with their immediate application.
+Also notice that some options, like '@transpose' or '@inputpf', behave more like commands, but they still remain as options with their immediate application during input scanning.
 (You may consider using the corresponding commands '!dual' or '!pfield', respectively.)

-Before proceeding further, be sure that you understand about frame-addressing in command parameters; See Section 4.5 [Addressing], page 15.
+Before proceeding further, be sure that you understand about frame-addressing in command parameters; See Section 4.5 [Addressing], page 23.